-Attend this conference to forge valuable connections with peer research organizations and planning experts, and learn what is being done in terms of facility initiatives for the new directions in lab design, research work environments, space types, space utilization, systems, and costs – facility initiatives that address these new realities:
+Attend this conference to forge valuable connections with peer research organizations and planning experts, and learn how they are responding to new directions in lab design, research work environments, space types, space utilization, systems, and costs with facility initiatives that address these new realities:

 - Traditionally independent research programs and space are converging

 - Lab renovations are on the rise; outdated labs won’t attract new recruits nor are they collaborative